Skip to main content

 Cloud server creation #

-You are strongly advised to read the first article in this series, as it introduces the OCI “Always Free” offer we’ll be using.
+You are strongly advised to read the introduction of this series, as it introduces the OCI “Always Free” offer we’ll be using.
 Concepts such as creating a VM, allocating its resources, accessing it, transferring files, configuring the firewall, etc., are covered.

 Thumbnail Oracle Minecraft Server